adtools/amigaos-cross-toolchain/README.md

 Follow steps listed below:

-1. Fetch *m68k-amigaos-toolchain* project to your local drive:
+1. Fetch *amigaos-cross-toolchain* project to your local drive:

     ```
-# git clone git://github.com/cahirwpz/m68k-amigaos-toolchain.git
+# git clone git://github.com/cahirwpz/amigaos-cross-toolchain.git
-# cd m68k-amigaos-toolchain
+# cd amigaos-cross-toolchain
 ```

-2. Run `toolchain-m68k` script (with `--prefix` option to specify where to install the toolchain).
+2. Run `toolchain-m68k` or `toolchain-ppc` script (with `--prefix` option to specify where to install the toolchain).
 Note, that the destination directory must be writable by the user.

     ```
 # ./toolchain-m68k --prefix=/opt/m68k-amigaos make